You Helped Make

 If These Walls Could Talk is a SAIT produced podcast celebrating the 100th birthday of the iconic Heritage Hall building.
 Episode 6 of the podcast A Place and a Platform for Students: Saitsa Turns 100, discusses the history of the SAIT Students’ Association and features former Saitsa Presidents who share some notable experiences.

-Have a great idea about how we should celebrate 100 years of Saitsa?
+Have a great memory of Saitsa?
 Drop us a line!